bmwiedemann/openSUSE/packages/o/opensuse-postfix-image/README.md

 ```sh
 podman run -d --rm --name postfix -p 25:25 -e VIRTUAL_MBOX=1 -e VMAIL_UID=5000 -e SERVER_HOSTNAME=smtp.example.com -e SMTP_RELAYHOST=relay.example.com -e SMTP_USERNAME=mailer -e SMTP_PASSWORD='XXX' -v "/srv/postfix/vmail:/var/spool/vmail" -v "/srv/postfix/etc/vhosts:/etc/postfix/vhosts:ro" -v "/srv/postfix/etc/vmaps:/etc/postfix/vmaps:ro" -v "/srv/postfix/etc/vquota:/etc/postfix/vquota:ro" registry.opensuse.org/opensuse/postfix:latest
 ```

+### LDAP

+With LDAP (use `VIRTUAL_MBOX=1` and `USE_LDAP=1`) the postfix schema is used: `maildrop` is the real email address, while `mailacceptinggeneralid` are aliases.
+If the `VIRTUAL_DOMAINS` environment variable is not set, the virtual domains are take from the email addresses used in `mailacceptinggeneralid`.
+In this case, the email domains of the aliases must be different then the one of `maildrop`.
+If the virtual domains are specified with `VIRTUAL_DOMAINS`, `mailacceptinggeneralid` are handled as normal mail aliases and the domain could be the same as for `maildrop`.

 ## Mail delivery via LMTP